 Brioche hot cross buns

-- ½ tsp salt, if using unsalted butter
+- ½ teaspoon salt, if using unsalted butter

 To make the hot cross buns:

-- Leave the dough in the bowl and cover with a damp tea towel (the damp towel prevents the dough from drying out).
-Leave it in a warm area to double in size for at least 1 hour.
+- Place the dough in a large clean bowl and cover with a tea towel.
+Leave it in a warm place to rest for at least 1 hour.
 The dough is ready when it doubles in size and is puffy (note 4 for troubleshooting tips).

 Shaping the hot cross buns:

-- Cover your tin with a damp tea towel and leave it in a warm area to rest for another 30 min - 1 hour.
-The dough should increase in size by around 20-50%.
+- Cover your tin with a tea towel and leave it in a warm place to rest for at least 1 hour.
+The buns should increase in size by around 50%.

-- Bake the buns for 30-40 minutes (if you used a loaf tin) or for 15-20 minutes if you used a square/rectangular tin.
-The surface should be golden brown and when you insert a skewer into one of the middle buns, there shouldn't be any wet dough on it.
+- Bake the buns for 22-25 minutes or until the surface is a deep golden brown.
+If you insert a toothpick between two of the middle buns, there shouldn't be any uncooked dough on it.

-- When the brioche hot cross buns are still hot, brush the top with sweetener or jam.
-Allow them to rest for 15 minutes then turn them on a wire rack and cool.
+- When the brioche hot cross buns are still hot, brush the surface with the glaze.
+Allow them to rest in the pan for 20 minutes then turn them on a wire rack and cool.